-- (1) for each order, an NAB-type political advertising request form (which should include the disposition of the request, as well as the names of the officers and directors of the candidate's authorized committee); - (2) a copy of the contract for each order; - (3) a copy of the invoice (showing the dates and times of airings) for each order, as soon as it is issued; and - (4) any information concerning rebates made to the candidate.
+- for each order, a completed NAB-type political advertising request form (which should include the disposition of the request, as well as the name of the Treasurer of the candidate's authorized committee); - (2) a copy of the contract for each order; - (3) a copy of the invoice (showing the dates and times of airings) for each order, as soon as it is issued; and - (4) any information concerning rebates made to the candidate.

-These documents should contain the information required by FCC's political file rules for each candidate purchase.
+These documents should contain the information required by the FCC's political file rules for each candidate purchase.